 After oxygen in the blood is released to the tissues, the now deoxygenated (oxygen-poor) blood returns to the heart through veins, the blood vessels that carry deoxygenated blood.
 This blood, which looks blue, enters the right atrium of the heart and then travels across the tricuspid valve into the right ventricle.

 The right ventricle then pumps deoxygenated blood through the pulmonic valve into the lungs.
 The oxygen in the air we breathe binds to cells within this blood that is being pumped through the lungs.
 The oxygen-rich blood, which appears red, then returns to the left atrium and enters the left ventricle, where it is pumped out to the body once again.

 This is the normal pathway that blood travels through the heart and the body.
-However, abnormalities in the heart's structure — such as congenital heart defects — can affect its ability to function properly.
+However, abnormalities in the heart's structure — such as congenital heart defects — can affect its ability to work as it should.

 Common types of congenital heart defects, which can affect any part of the heart or its surrounding structures, include:

-In aortic stenosis, the aortic valve is stiffened and has a narrowed opening (a condition called stenosis).
-It does not open properly, which increases strain on the heart because the left ventricle has to pump harder to send blood out to the body.
+In aortic stenosis, the aortic valve is stiffened and has a narrowed opening.
+It does not open properly, which strains the heart because the left ventricle has to pump harder to send blood out to the body.
 Sometimes the aortic valve also does not close properly, causing it to leak, a condition called aortic regurgitation.

 Atrial Septal Defect (ASD)

 ASD is a hole in the wall (called the septum) that separates the left atrium and the right atrium.
 This wall is called the atrial septum.
-When this hole is present, it allows extra blood flow to travel from the left atrium into the right heart and out to the lungs.
+This hole allows extra blood flow to travel from the left atrium into the right heart and out to the lungs.

 Atrioventricular Canal Defect